-What is in the Bridge Building Stem Challenge Kit?
+What’s the DIY Bridge Building Stem Challenge Kit?

 Supply List for a Completed Kit: